tmtsoftware/osw-examples/lscs-example/lscsDeploy/README.md

 This assumes that the application executes all the branches of code needed to determine which classes are loaded using reflection, which resource files are accessed, etc. The last command generates the JSON files under ./configs that are used to configure the native image build.
+In order to execute all branches of the code, it is necessary to run tests that talk to the running assembly and HCD.
+The resulting files under ./configs are required to correctly build the native image, with access to all possible classes that are accessed via reflection.

 ### Other Useful Information: